HOKA Anacapa 2 Mid GTX Hiking Boot Review

 WEIGHT

-These boots are light, coming in at 14.7oz for each shoe, compared to the Kaha, but still a bit heavier than other boots in the HOKA line up such as the Trail Code or the Speedgoat Mid GTX.
+These boots are light, coming in at 14.7oz for each shoe, compared to the Kaha, but still a bit heavier than other boots in the HOKA line up such as the now discontinued Speedgoat Mid GTX.
 My feet felt cushioned and secure hiking and backpacking on a variety of terrains in the San Bernardino National Forest.
 They also have a slightly slimmer profile as compared to the HOKA Kaha 2.
 The Anacapa 2s have a slightly higher heel-to-toe drop of 7mm compared to other Mid boots by HOKA ie: the Kaha has 6mm, Trail Code has 6mm, and Speedgoat has 4mm.
 I don’t notice a significant difference with the heel-to-toe drop measurement when hiking but I know some people do require a lower heel-to-toe drop measurement for comfort when choosing footwear, which is why it’s important to mention.

 FIT